 Your output is determined by the function, f of what is going on in your mind, M and your body, F, how you feel.

-You are thinking negatively about your report that needs completing but you don’t feel like doing it.
-Thoughts create chemicals that match what you are thinking about.
+You think negatively about the report you need to complete and you tell yourself you don’t feel like doing it.
+Your thoughts create chemicals that match what you are thinking.
+Furthermore, as a human, you are driven by how you feel most of the time.
 Good thoughts create good feelings and unhelpful or negative thoughts create unhelpful and negative feelings.
 Feelings are your subjective label for an emotion, a movement of energy.
 In this example, not surprisingly, you don’t feel like doing it, so you aren’t inspired to tackle the report.
-Most noteworthy, as a human, you are driven by how you feel most of the time.
 Consequently, your output, O is likely to be poor.

 If you are feeling tired or anxious, F, your thoughts will mirror how you feel.
 Again, as your thoughts and feelings both influence your actions, your output, O, is likely to fall.

 To increase output, change your thoughts or your feelings

 The key to how to easily get moving and increase Output is to change what you are thinking or feeling.
 Changing one influences the other.
 We need to look no further than the sporting world for evidence of this.
 Athletes have the ability to produce winning performances even though they feel nervous and have doubts.
 They practice the skill of mental rehearsal and visualisation and create a movie of their ideal performance in their mind.
 Using all their senses they literally wire in a winning performance to their mind and body.
 Consistency is the key here.
 With practice and over time, belief strengthens and expectation rises.
 Furthermore, the brain doesn’t differentiate between what is real and what is imaginary.
 It uses the same circuits.
 Most noteworthy, when athletes add in physical practice, champion performances occur.

-While I can highly recommend visualisation for boosting your long term results, here are a few alternative ways that will help you how to easily get moving fast.
+While I can highly recommend visualisation for boosting your long term results, here are a few other solutions for how to easily get moving fast.